 It’s 2012, and social is no longer just an emerging trend in marketing.
 It’s a marketing staple.
 This means that doing it right is about more than simply being “present” in the right places.
 Social media is a conversation: if you want your voice heard, you better know how to listen.
 Listening tells us what people are saying about us and where they are saying it.
 It allows us to develop smart social campaigns that target the right people with the right messages.

 The social media landscape is changing as fast as it’s growing.
 In order to stay on top of the conversation, we need to pay attention to the direction in which it’s going.
-So, in the spirit of listening, here are five trending developments in social media and social apps to help keep you in the loop.
+So, in the spirit of listening, here are five social media trends and social apps to help keep you in the loop.

 An obvious trend, but definitely one worth talking about.
 The line between social and mobile has all but disappeared.
 Social users are increasingly on-the-go, and mobile users are increasingly social.
 They are checking-in at bars and restaurants, tweeting about their adventures, and documenting their experiences as they happen with Instagram.